 The president of the organization is required to attend a Student Organization Presidents Meeting during each annual registration period.
-The Presidents Meeting covers important University policies and procedures, frequently asked questions, and helpful resources.
+The Presidents Meeting covers University policy in addition to preparing student leaders for the role of president.

 Student Organization Presidents Meetings are offered frequently throughout each semester at various times of day and days of the week.
-Scheduling inquiries can be emailed to the Center for Student Involvement at csi@westga.edu.
+Scheduling inquiries can be emailed to Kynnith Francis-Vaughan at kvaughan@westga.edu.